-Unfortunately, the bi-metal thermometers that come standard on most gas grills are not known for being accurate.
 It may surprise you to know that they are commonly off by as much as 100°F!
-That’s a fat lot of good when we’re trying to maintain a steady low temperature for barbecue.
+That’s not very helpful when we’re trying to maintain a steady low temperature for barbecue.

-If you don’t have a probe clip, you can ball up some tinfoil and place the probe through it, then place the ball on the grill grate.
+If you don’t have a probe clip, you can ball up some aluminum foil and place the probe through it, then place the ball on the grill grate.
 This way your probe doesn’t fall through the grate.

 Pellets and chips can’t be simply placed on top of burner since they need to be deprived of oxygen in order to smoke.
 To do that there are several accessories you can use.

 1. Create smoke with a pellet tube